JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7942 days**.

-And here is a just a random fact -  **Each year, Americans throw away 25 trillion Styrofoam cups**.
+And here is a just a random fact -  **In Czechhoslovakia, there is a church that has a chandelier made of human bones**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 26 Sep, 2025.</sub>
+<sub>Last updated by Github Actions on 27 Sep, 2025.</sub>